tianyaoh/patrolling_basic/README.md

+#Hello this is a test, this is a test

+#jenkins should read this////

 To run program, unzip all files and make sure roscore is running and gazebo is launched properly!

 run 2 nodes first: rosrun move scan_filter.py; rosrun quaternion_to_euler.py